 You don’t need to email your designer daily for updates but do keep in touch to find out how work is going and if they need anything from you – don’t be afraid to ask questions.

 Make it clear whether you intend to manage the website yourself or if you’d like the designer to manage the website (if this is a service they provide).
-If you want to manage the website after it’s built, ask for a handover and don’t be surprised if the designer includes this in their costs.
+If you want to manage the website after it’s built, ask for a handover, and don’t be surprised if the designer includes this in their costs.

 Tips for DIY

 Similar to working with a designer, you need to know what you want before you dive.
-However, since in this case you will be carrying the work out yourself it’s even more important to research.
+However, since in this case, you will be carrying the work out yourself it’s even more important to research.
 Find a host, decide which platform will be best to build your website on.
 Template website builders are the best for novices but if you’re feeling particularly brave you could try your hand at a WordPress site with a template.
-Another tip is to research websites of your competitors and see what you like and dislike about their site.
+Another tip is to research the websites of your competitors and see what you like and dislike about their sites.
 This will help you gain a better vision of how your website will not only look but function.

 Have all content planned and ready to go

-Again, in the same way that this will help a designer, this will help you because in this scenario, you are the designer!
-Having the content already in place is also useful in terms of deciding what content copy, images and video will go where and how it might look, rather than adding things as you go.
+Again, in the same way, that this will help a designer, this will help you because, in this scenario, you are the designer!
+Having the content already in place is also useful in terms of deciding what content copy, images, and video will go where and how it might look, rather than adding things as you go.

 Utilize the online support

 If you have never built a website before it can be a headache.
-Fortunately, no matter what you’re designing and where you are building it there is a wealth of online knowledge in the form of articles, forums and customer support that can help you when you get stuck.
+Fortunately, no matter what you’re designing and where you are building it there is a wealth of online knowledge in the form of articles, forums, and customer support that can help you when you get stuck.
 These online tools are invaluable to the website DIYer and there to be utilized.

 Finally, don’t despair!
 As with anything that is new, building a website takes time so it’s important to be patient with yourself and your capabilities.

 A website is one of your greatest assets and a good one can be the difference between gaining new clients and making sales.
-At this point you should know what a designer can offer you and why DIY can be beneficial as well as how to make both of those options work.
+At this point, you should know what a designer can offer you and why DIY can be beneficial as well as how to make both of those options work.
 So now you have this knowledge in mind, what will you decide?
 Will you hire a designer or DIY?